AMAMazing/Blog/posts/highlightjs.md

 <img src="\Images\highlightjs\Screenshots\localhost_3002_.png" alt="" style="width: 100%; ">

-Next go to *pages/index.tsx* below the imports already their, add these imports
+Next go to *pages/index.tsx* and below the imports already their, add these imports
 ``` tsx
 import fs from 'fs'
 import matter from 'gray-matter'